Curriculum Statement for PE

 - Perform safe self-rescue in different water-based situations.

-Children will be assessed using the core tasks provided within the Lancashire P.E. scheme of work.
-Teachers make use of the P.E.
-Passport app which enables them to record and input assessment data during a lesson which is then recorded into each child’s portfolio.
-Assessments may be made with the support of the P.E. teaching assistant and subject leader.
-It is the role of the subject leader to monitor and evaluate the effectiveness of the units taught against the desired outcomes for each unit.
+Children are assessed using the core tasks provided within the Lancashire P.E. scheme of work.
+Our PE specialist make use of the P.E.
+Passport app which enables him to record and input assessment data during a lesson which is then recorded into each child’s portfolio.
+Assessments are made by the PE specialist.
+It is the role of the PE specialist to monitor and evaluate the effectiveness of the units taught against the desired outcomes for each unit.
 Alongside this, children will also partake in a Level 1 (intra-school) competition provided by the School Sports Partnership which will provide data relating to each child which might help to highlight strengths and weaknesses for individuals, groups, or across our school overall.